 Twice a year, its founder Cindy Tawiah hosts a Diva Project pampering party inside a selected shelter where she and her volunteer beauty team provide hair and makeup services to women who are recovering from abuse to help facilitate in their healing.
-Our goal is to help them “transition back into society with confidence,” she said.
+Our goal is to help them “transition back into society with confidence,” she tells Hype Hair.

 Cindy attributes self esteem issues go hand-in-hand with abuse.
 “A person is beaten or battered, what usually happens is their self esteem is what caused them to get in that situation.
 They don’t believe enough in themselves or feel that they are beautiful.
 So we go in there and show them that we love them, that we care about them, we support them.”